DashankaNadeeshanDeSilva/Surface_defect_image_generation_with_DCGAN/README.md

 ```console
 $ python3 train.py --dataroot data/source_data/ --num_epochs 10 --batch_size 25 --lr 0.0001
 ```
-One can define their own argumnets.
+One can define their arguments.
 6. To continue training, place the saved model in the `checkpoints` directory (or begin with the saved model from the last training session) and run:
 ```console
 $ python3 train.py --dataroot data/source_data/ --num_epochs 10 --batch_size 25 --lr 0.0001 --netG checkpoints/netG.pth --netD checkpoints/netD.pth
 ```
 7. After training one can test the images by generating images with the trained model.

-### 02. Fine-tuning the DCGAN on targe dataset (IFPT datset).
+### 02. Fine-tuning the DCGAN on the targe dataset (IFPT dataset).

 1. Change the working directory to `DCGAN/DCGAN_to_train_on_target_data_with_fine-tuning`
-2. Place the image dataset for each class in the releven directory.
+2. Place the image dataset for each class in the relevant directory.
 (eg: `data/ifpt/with_defects` for `with defects` class)
 3. To start training (or continue training), place the saved model in the `checkpoints` directory and run (arguments can be changed):
 ```console
 $ python3 train_transfer_learn_finetune_D_finetune_G.p --dataroot data/source_data/ --num_epochs 10 --batch_size 25 --lr 0.0001 --netG checkpoints/netG.pth --netD checkpoints/netD.pth
 ```
-Fine-tuning and training on thebtraget dataset should be done for the both classes.
+Fine-tuning and training on the target dataset should be done for both classes.

 ## 02. Image pre-processing and dataset creating scripts.